yewjiawen20/IST3134-BIG-DATA-ANALYTICS-IN-THE-CLOUD/README.md

 - **Format:** Apache Parquet, plus the Taxi Zone Lookup CSV (zone ID -> borough/zone name)
 - **Scale:** 23,992,355 raw rows -> 16,803,729 rows after cleaning, 20 columns per record

-Raw dataset files are **not committed to this repository** due to size - download them directly from the TLC link above, or via the OneDrive link in [Resources](#resources).
+Raw dataset files was commited in the folder dataset, or can be downloaded directly from the TLC link above, or via the OneDrive link in [Resources](#resources).

 ## Repository Structure